chtwilfer/chtwilfer/README.md

 I'm currently looking for a business & network contacts!

 ### 🗺 Location
-I hoemtown is in the north Germany.
+I hometown is in the north of Germany.
 Near the Netherlands and the North Sea.

 ### 📞 Contact
 I am available via **email**, and [Twitter](https://www.twitter.com/azurecris) or [LinkedIn](www.linkedin.com/in/azurecris) at all times.
 Always feel free to text me if you need something and I have given you my number.